Multi-fidelity Gaussian process regression for noisy outputs and non-nested experimental designs: a comparison between the recursive and non-recursive formulations: Introduction

 To be complete, we mention that many types of surrogate models have been adapted to the MF framework, such as polynomial chaos expansion (PCE) \cite{giannoukou2025MFPCE}, or neural networks (NN) \cite{meng2020MF_NN} but these models do not directly provide a way to quantify the uncertainties and have to rely on bootstrapping for instance.
 This issue is solved by other models, for example, deep Gaussian processes \cite{cutajar2019deepgpmf, yang2025DeepGP_Seq_design}, or the GP-Bayesian NN model \cite{kerleguer2024}.
 Although these models are more flexible than the AR(1) model because there is no assumption of a linear relation between the codes, they are less interpretable due to their NN-based structure.
 They are also computationally heavier to train compared to usual GP-based models.\\

 The paper is organized as follows.
-First, we will present in section \ref{sec:MF-GP_model} the details of our multi-fidelity surrogate model: its definition, how to optimize the different hyperparameters and how to provide new predictions.
-Then, several performance metrics relevant to uncertainty quantification will be given in section \ref{sec:UQ_metrics}, and finally, in section \ref{sec:Num_applications}, we present the results obtained from the previously mentioned numerical applications.
+First, we recall GP regression for a single fidelity level and introduce the notations in section \ref{sec:GPR}.
+We present in section \ref{sec:MFGP_model} the details of the formulations of the multi-fidelity surrogate model regarding predictions and parameter selection.
+Then, several performance metrics relevant to uncertainty quantification are given in section \ref{sec:UQ_metrics}, and finally, in section \ref{sec:Num_applications}, we present the results obtained from the previously mentioned numerical applications.